spkvfx/creative_coding-work/120-work/final/readme.md

 Bt because I wanted all of this to be modular and independent, with each module useable without requiring any other component, this didn't work well.
 So instead I simply added a physics behavior to every single particle, using itself as the target object.

-While writing this I realized that it would make more sense to place the physics behavior in the pointcloud behavior{} object.
+While writing this I realized that it would make more sense to place the physics behavior in the pointcloud behavior{} object, simply changing the Phxyz.obj property to the targeted point.
 This avoids ended up with hundreds of instances of the entire Phxyz class.

-While writing this it occurred to me that I could instead have just one instance of the Phxyz library and associate it with the Pointcloud instead, simply changing the Phxyz.obj property to the targetted point.

 While I do not know if there is any performance advantage here (id imagine there would be), the scheme is more in line conceptually with how I see this system working.

+#### Point Structure
+I was not sure how I wanted to structure the points within a pointcloud.
+I knew I wanted some way to reference the pointcloud a point belonged to, but had a difficult time understanding how I wanted this reference to work.

+I tried assigning the point cloud to a point attribute, and as expected I had this recursive loop where the point referenced the pointcloud and the pointcloud in turn referenced the point.
+In the console I could endlessly expose the pointcloud, and from the pointcloud the point, and then the pointcloud again.

+It didn't seem to affect performance, but it kind of freaked me out and stuck with arbitrary IDs instead.

 #### Zero Distance Bug
 One issue that I had some trouble understanding was that I initially placed the child particles directly at the same position as the parent, which caused an infinite loop scenario.
 To resolve this I instead had child points spawn at a random point near the parent.
 It is theoretically plausible that a subsequent child could be born here (and it does happen), but it will no longer result in a loop condition.